Gaurav-2001/LW-Summer-Task-01/Readme.md

 Docker Installation
 * Here we are doing the installation of the docker on top of rhel-8 so we first need to configure the yum repo from /etc/yum.repos.d/<repo_name>.repo

-content of repo:
+Content of Repo:
 ```
 [docker]
 baseurl = https://download.docker.com/linux/centos/7/x86_64/stable/
 gpgcheck = 0
 ```

-* once the repo is configured we need to install the docker using command `yum install docker-ce`
+* Once the repo is configured we need to install the docker using command `yum install docker-ce`

-* for checking wheather Docker is install successfully or not we can use `docker info` command
+* For checking wheather Docker is install successfully or not we can use `docker info` command

 ![docker-info](ScreenShots/docker-info.jpg)